-Creating an Arts District at Kennesaw State
+College of the Arts at Kennesaw State University

+The Music Building houses music classrooms, a music technology classroom, studios, practice rooms and the intimate Music Recital Hall.
 The Joe Mack Wilson Building is home to numerous classrooms, music studios, a theatre technology classroom, and the offices of the Dean of the College of the Arts, the Department of Music and the Department of Theatre and Performance Studies.

 The Studio Theater, located next to the Stillwell, is an intimate laboratory theatre used for classes and experimental and contemporary productions.

 The Onyx Theater, a black box theater used for smaller productions, is located in The Wilson Annex.
 Other theatre facilities include the Scene Shop at Chastain Point and the Costume Shop at KSU Center.